1414C/jiffy/README.md

 ```

 ### Entity ID
 The ID field is visibly absent from the preceding entity declarations.
 The original intent was to support any name for the primary key / resource identifier of an entity.
 While it is possile to do this, it seems that ID is the universal 'non-standard' way of representing object identifiers in RESTful-type services, so we went with it.
 As a result, ID is injected into the model defintion of every entity as a uint64 field and is marked as the primary-key in the database backend.
 By default, the ID is created as an auto-incrementing column in the DBMS, but this functionality can be suppressed (future).
-The ability to allow a specific starting point for the ID key range exists in the ORM, and is in the process of being added to the model file.
+The ability to allow a specific starting point for the ID key range is supported via the entity header-level "start" value.

 If the ID field really needs to be known as CustomerNumber for example, the generated code can be edited in a few locations to support the change.
 It is worth mentioning that the number of edits required to rename 'ID' increases in direct relation to the number and complexity of entity relations (both to and from).